 Students are advised to select one Urban Study course to complete college requirement.

-To complete the degree requirements from the Flexible Core, students are advised to select courses from the recommended course selections listed in the program handbook.
+To complete the degree requirements from the Flexible Core, students are advised to select courses from the recommended course selections listed on the program website.
+Note: Student can select only two courses from any one discipline.